 But for Ms. Schlinder, Carthage was just a great start.
 In June 2017, she completed her dissertation for her master’s degree in international development.
 She recently accepted a contract position with the International Trade Centre in Geneva, Switzerland.
 The centre is a joint agency of the UN and WTO to promote trade related technical assistance, along with small and medium enterprise development.

 “Together with my study abroad experiences, the interdisciplinary nature of my studies at Carthage truly helped prepare me to tackle international development from a more nuanced perspective.”

 What have you enjoyed most about your career?

-“As a graduate student, I love challenging myself to expand my conceptualizations of different issues and to approach complex matters from a variety of perspectives.
-The Graduate Institute is truly an international environment, and I love that I am constantly learning new ideas from the other students at the Institute, even if it’s during a coffee break.
-Plus, being centrally located in Europe makes it that much easier to go out and experience the cultures and perspectives that we may talk about in class.”
+“As a graduate student, I loved challenging myself to expand my conceptualizations of different issues and to approach complex matters from a variety of perspectives.
+The Graduate Institute is truly an international environment, and I loved that I was constantly learning new ideas from the other students at the Institute, even if it was during a coffee break.
+Plus, being centrally located in Europe made it that much easier to go out and experience the cultures and perspectives that we may talk about in class.”

 How did Carthage prepare you?

 “Together with my study abroad experiences, the interdisciplinary nature of my studies at Carthage truly helped prepare me to tackle international development from a more nuanced perspective.
 My combination of international political economy, economics, and Spanish gave me the necessary quantitative and qualitative skills to further grow and expand my experiences through my academic and consulting projects in my current graduate program.

 “I then was able to apply much of what I learned through study tours around the world and this helped solidify my interest in development and my current field.